jblanc86-maker/blanc-quant-lob-engine/README.md

 ## Deterministic C++20 Limit Order Book (LOB) Replay & Benchmarking Engine

-Blanc LOB Engine is a replay and benchmarking harness for HFT-style order books, designed for:
+The Blanc LOB Engine (BQL) is a high-performance, open-source limit order book engine designed for financial market simulations and trading systems.
+It provides robust features for order matching, market data replay, and telemetry, making it ideal for students, hobbyists, and professionals exploring algorithmic trading and market microstructure.
+Inquire for FULL proprietary features.

 - **Deterministic replay:** Byte-for-byte golden-state checks over ITCH binaries and synthetic bursts.
 - **Patent-pending Dynamic Execution Gates (DEG):** Breaker-style gate policies wrap the datapath with explicit safety and tail-latency controls.
 (Open-source release includes the core breaker state machine; some advanced DEG features remain proprietary.)
 - **Tail SLO enforcement:** `scripts/verify_bench.py` treats p50/p95/p99 budgets as release gates, not suggestions.
-- **Structured observability:** Every run emits JSONL and Prometheus-compatible textfiles for diffing, dashboards, and CI.
+- **Structured observability:** Every run emits JSONL and Prometheus-compatible text files for diffing, dashboards, and CI.

 If you care about *“can we replay this exactly, under load, and prove it didn’t get slower or weirder at the tails?”*—this engine is the answer.